vli777/thoughtful/README.md

 A simple AI-powered customer support chatbot built with **Streamlit** and **OpenAI**, designed to answer common questions about Thoughtful AI using a predefined knowledge base, with GPT-4 fallback for anything else.

+Potential next upgrades:
+- Supposing the knowledgebase is very large, we could use a fast fuzzy library to first filter close matches by some tuned coefficient.
+Then present the top n possible matches to the classifier for logical matching.

 ---

 ## Features